-The development of the technology leads to the use of double gate structure and the purpose is to mitigate the undesirable effects such as short channel affects (SCEs) so that can play a significant role to suppress the harmful effects on DC and AC performances [12-13].
-The DG structure features of two gates electrodes deposited on the top and back sides; this architect structure provides an excellent electrostatic control of the device.
-Also; it contains two donor layers which serve to provide free electrons to the channel which improves the current density in the channel, another advantage is no buffer layer in this structure which means no substrate carrier injection.
+The development of the technology leads to the use of double gate structure and the purpose is to mitigate the undesirable effects such as short channel effects (SCEs).
+Double gate structure plays a significant role to suppress the harmful effects on DC and AC performances [12-13].
+The DG structure features of two gates electrodes deposited on the top and back sides; this architecture provides an excellent electrostatic control of the device.
+The DG structure also contains two donor layers which serve to provide free electrons to the channel to improve the current density in the channel.
+Another advantage of the DG structure is that there is no buffer layer in this structure hence no substrate carrier injection.
 This results a dramatic enhancement of the performances and a better charge control of the device [14].

-Our work consists to investigate the DC and AC performances of a DG-HEMT based on nitride materials, and to make a comparison with DG-HEMTs based on III-V materials obtained in state-of-the-art to demonstrate the importance of using innovative materials such as nitride alloys in these devices in microwave applications.
-It is organized according to the following parts: in the first section, the aim of our work is introduced.
-A second section is dedicated for the presentation of the simulated structure and different simulation models such as physical models and numerical method used also different physical and geometrical parameters.
+This paper consists of the investigation on the DC and AC performances of a DG-HEMT based on nitride materials and compare it with DG-HEMTs based on III-V materials obtained in state-of-the-art.
+This paper also demonstrates the importance of using innovative materials such as nitride alloys in devices in microwave applications.

+This paper is organized according to the following parts: the first section introduce the aim of this work.
+A second section is dedicated for the presentation of the simulated structure and different simulation models such as physical models and numerical method that used different physical and geometrical parameters.
 The third section contains the simulated DC and AC characteristics.
-Furthermore, a comparison study is carried out in order to validate our results and prove the importance of developing research through the use of III-V materials in particular III-N materials in these devices for high frequency and high power applications.
+Furthermore, a comparison study was carried out in order to validate the results and prove the importance of this research on III-V materials in particular III-N materials for high frequency and high power applications.
 Finally, a general conclusion is presented.
-The device performances are performed by using numerical simulation tools (SILVACO TCAD).
+The device performances are measured by using numerical simulation tools (SILVACO TCAD).